RainerHeintzmann/PointSpreadFunctions.jl/README.md

 # PSFs.jl
-Toolbox for calculating optical PSFs.
+Toolbox for calculating optical Point Spread Functions (PSFs).
 It incorporates aberrations (specified though Zernike coefficients) and supports a number of models for calculation (`PSFs.MethodSincR`, `PSFs.MethodPropagate`, `PSFs.MethodPropagateIterative`), some are faster and some more accurate.

 For detailed documentation, see the docs/dev (or docs/stable) link below.